Vikramcs17/errorcreators_ReimagineRound1/README.md

 Ptron Website

-This is a project made by Vikram, Sahil, Jay and Himanshu for our reimagine hackathon.
+The Reimagine Hackathon project was created by Vikram, Sahil, Jay and Himanshu.

-Special thanks to bhavishya for helping us.
+A special Thanks to Bhavishya for his invaluable support.